anouillz/gridGame_HES/README.md

 # Reversi Game with Graphics in Scala

 ## Introduction
-This is a school project for HEVS Sion.
+This is a school project for the School of engineering HES-SO Valais//Wallis.
 It is a Scala implementation of the classic board game Reversi, also known as Othello.
 It's a strategy game for two players, played on an 8x8 board with graphics.

 ## Features
 - Graphical gameplay.